-In this Q-and-A, Erica discusses the holdings of the NBCA, and then helpfully addresses general issues with archival research and the donation of archival materials.
+In this Q&A, Erica discusses the holdings of the NBCA and then helpfully addresses general issues with archival research and the donation of archival materials.
 It is a good read for anyone interested in doing forest history research in BC or elsewhere, or for families who may be considering donating papers, photographs, etc, to an archive but are unsure of what to do.

 ARCHIVAL RESEARCH AND FOREST HISTORY: THE VIEW FROM THE NORTHERN BC ARCHIVES

 1. The Northern BC Archives (NBCA) contains records related to the formation of UNBC, as well as the history and culture of Northern BC.
 What are some of the largest and/or most frequently accessed fonds or collections that you have?

 - Barry McKinnon fonds

 - Ray Williston fonds

 - Prince George Railway & Forestry Museum Society Archival Collection